Gaining Admission as an International Exchange Student

 DS-2019, also called “Certificate of Eligibility,” is required to obtain a J-1 visa at the U.S. consulate and is used to enter the U.S. It indicates your length of stay in the U.S. on your J-1 program, authorizes you to participate in the University of North Carolina Asheville J-1 Exchange Visitor Program and is used for travel outside, and reentry to, the U.S.

 Form I-94, The I-94 is the Arrival/Departure Record, in either paper or electronic format, issued by a Customs and Border Protection (CBP) Officer to foreign visitors entering the United States.
-After April 30, 2013, most Arrival/Departure records will be created electronically upon arrival.
-Instead of a paper form, the visitor will be provided with an annotated stamp in the foreign passport.
-If provided a paper form, the admitting CBP Officer generally attaches the I-94 to the visitor’s passport and stamps the departure date on the form.
+Most Arrival/Departure records are created electronically upon arrival.
+Students are required to print their I-94 form and carry a copy on their person on a daily basis.
+You can access and print your I-94 at this website.

 Health Insurance